How to Get an Apartment in New York Right Out of High School

 This is another significant step in adulthood.

-You might also open up an account with one of your parents as an account holder.
+You might also open an account with one of your parents as an account holder.

-That means your parent(s) can easily deposit money into your account in cases of emergency and also monitor your spending and give you feedback on budgeting if necessary.
+That means your parent(s) can quickly deposit money into your account in cases of emergency, monitor your spending, and give you feedback on budgeting if necessary.

-It may also be easier to open up the account with the assistance of a guardian.
+It may also be more accessible to open up the account with the assistance of a guardian.

 Here are the banks you should consider: